This is my time

 "But he's right," the first speaker cut in.
 "You out of anyone should know better than to bring a rat-"

 "She ain't no rat," Modo snapped, his temper rapidly waning.

 He started to say more, but Ashlin suddenly laid a hand on his arm.
 "That's not true," she said softly.
 "I am a rat."

 "That's half too much," somebody said.
 He wasn't sure who.
 Still standing in front of him was his ex-friend from the bar, and he had a disgustingly smug, triumphant look on his face.
 That was too much for Modo - but just as he was lunging forward, fist raised, Ashlin darted in between him and his future punching bag.

 "Don't," she said, just as softly as before.
 Her expression was carefully controlled, but he knew her well enough to know she was deeply hurt.
 "I don't want you to wind up getting hurt over me.
 Just let it go, okay?"

 She ducked her head after she spoke - to hide the tears, no doubt - and brushed by him, hurrying off through the crowd, who parted for her like she was poisonous.
 Her voice came back to him like a whisper...and she said the words, "I'm going home."

-Modo felt a feeling like ice water rushing through his veins.
+Modo felt something like ice water rush through his veins.
 Mars had never been home to her, so that could only mean one thing.
 She was going to contact someone and teleport back to Malteria.